How I Removed My Profile Pic from Sydex.net and Alumnius.net People Search

 So I sent them a proper DMCA takedown notice.

 Do note that when you send a DMCA takedown request, you are signing under penalty of perjury that you are the copyright owner or acting at the copyright owner’s request.
-I’m not a lawyer but I’m pretty sure this is serious stuff, so if you are not sure if you own the copyright to your photo like I did, do your own research.
+If you are not sure if you own the copyright to your photo like I did, do your own research.

 Here’s the DMCA takedown notice I sent to Webzilla at